A-LevelComputer Science

 Master A-Level Computer Science Networks using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Networks are essential for enabling communication between computers and devices.
-They allow for data sharing, resource sharing, and connectivity across local and global systems.
+They allow for data sharing, resource allocation, and connectivity across local and global scales.

 Key Concepts

-• 1Types of networks: LAN, WAN, and MAN.
+• 1Types of networks: LAN, WAN, MAN, PAN

 Simple Explanation

-A network is a collection of computers and devices that are connected to share resources and communicate with each other.
-There are different types of networks, like local area networks (LANs) for small areas and wide area networks (WANs) that cover larger distances.
-Protocols are rules that help these devices talk to each other, and security measures are in place to protect the data being transferred.
+A network is a system that connects computers and devices so they can communicate and share resources.
+There are different types of networks, like local area networks (LANs) for small areas and wide area networks (WANs) for larger distances.
+Networks use specific rules called protocols to manage how data is sent and received.
+Security measures are also important to protect the information being shared.

 Memory Trick